pythonbyexample/PBE/dbetut/blog.rst

         template_name   = "blog/post.html"

-The `DetailListCreateView` needs to specify the detail model, list model and the modelform used to create a new record, as well as relation field names.
+`DetailListCreateView` needs to specify the detail model, list model and the modelform used to create a new record, as well as relation field names.

-The `related_name` setting needs to be the same as in `Comment.post` model field.

-The `fk_attr` setting is used to save the detail object (Post) as the foreign key relation on the newly created comment.
+The `related_name` setting needs to be the same as in `Comment.post` model field; `fk_attr` is used to save the detail object (`Post`) as the foreign key relation on the newly created comment.

 Main
 ----